spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-system-user
 ```

-The shortcut command with `just` program is also available: `just run-tags setup-system-user`.
+The shortcut command with `just` program is also available: `just run-tags setup-system-user`

 **Note**: because the `matrix` user and group are created dynamically on each server, the user/group ID may differ between the old and new server.
 We suggest that you adjust ownership of `/matrix` files.
 To adjust the ownership, log in to the new server and run the command: